 Employers need to know how you will handle adversity in the workplace.

 It’s no big secret.
 While this question can be used to help the interviewer determine whether you are actually qualified for the position, the bigger picture for most hiring managers is to find out how you deal with things that you don’t excel at, how well you rebound from challenges and failures, and whether you are self-aware of your own needs for professional improvement.
-So, what is the best way to answer the dreaded weakness question?

 First, Proceed with Caution

 This question is asked in almost every job interview.
 Think carefully about the job posting and what skills are required.
 Make sure that you avoid discussing any areas of weakness directly related to your ability to do the job.
 While being always truthful, the key is to discuss your shortcomings and weaknesses in a manner that helps, rather than hurts, your chances of landing the job.

 Consider some of the issues that may have challenged you in a past job.
 It is a worthwhile exercise to make a list of your known weaknesses.
 You may also want to consider retrieving past performance evaluations and notes from supervisors that highlight areas of improvement.

 Be sure to thoroughly review the job posting before the interview so you do not discuss a skill or area of experience as a deficiency that is critically important to the job (while also considering the strengths that you possess).